 The derivation of the EPLM and further underlying theory can be found in Pendakur (1999) and in Blundell et al. (1998).
-It uses the main tools of dual theory and skillfully exploits the definition of baseline utility independent equivalence scales.
+It uses the main tools of dual theory and skillfully exploits the definition of baseline-utility-independent equivalence scales.
 Interestingly, the class of functionals in equation (1) belongs to the shape invariant models because we have simple vertical and horizontal (due to $\alpha(z, p)$) shifts of an unknown smooth function g_j .
 Apparently, the shape of the nonparametric function g_j may differ across the commodities, whereby $\alpha(z, p)$ does not.
-The horizontal shift $\alpha(z, p)$ is of particular interest because its exponential transformation, i.e. $exp(\alpha(z, p))$, is the equivalence scale.
+The horizontal shift $\alpha(z, p)$ is of particular interest because its exponential transformation is the equivalence scale.
 The EPLM is therefore a general theoretical model for the estimation of equivalence scales that are independent of the base utility.
-It requires very mild assumptions on the functional form of the reference share equations (2) and it identifies the equivalence scales from the non linearities in the demand functions.
-It therefore requires a flexible estimator in the empirical analysis that does not impose strong restrictions on the functional form of the expenditure shares.
+It requires very mild assumptions on the functional form of the reference share equations (2) and it identifies the equivalence scales from the nonlinearities in the demand functions.
+It thus requires a flexible estimator in the empirical analysis that does not impose strong restrictions on the functional form of the expenditure shares.